 A popular Thai dessert/snack of black sticky rice pudding is reinterpreted as a wholesome breakfast porridge that happens to be vegan and gluten-free.

-Entries tagged with 'My Thai Cooking'
+'My Thai Cooking' on Serious Eats

 A popular Thai dessert/snack of black sticky rice pudding is reinterpreted as a wholesome breakfast porridge that happens to be made of whole grain, vegan, and gluten-free.

 What we have here is the tart, sweet flavor of pineapple that's intensified through the process of grilling and amped up by the smoky aroma, covered in a sweet creamy sauce with a hint of coconut.
 It's a cook-out favorite.

 This is a skewered, simpler version of Thai-style turmeric-scented grilled chicken that greatly reduces the time it would take you to grill a whole chicken as traditionally done.
 The flavor is not compromised, however.

 If you like the classic Som Tam (green papaya salad), you may also like this version featuring plump, barely-cooked corn which has in recent years become a favorite among Bangkokians.